The Stanford Literature & Medicine Dinner and Discussion series

 This series is designed to provide an opportunity for physicians to come together and share a meal while discussing works of literature.

-A year-long series of academic courses and programs including a film festival, a play, a lecture series and an international Health Humanities Conference that will examine the numerous moral, scientific, sociological, ethical and spiritual dimensions of the work, and why Dr. Frankenstein and his monster still capture the moral imagination today.
+Was a year-long series of academic courses and programs including a film festival, a play, a lecture series and an international Health Humanities Conference that will examine the numerous moral, scientific, sociological, ethical and spiritual dimensions of the work, and why Dr. Frankenstein and his monster still capture the moral imagination today.

 Frankenstein@200: 2018 International Health Humanities Consortium Conference